syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 N>It is not recommended to set both the `StrokeColor` and `LockedStrokeColor` properties with the same color.

+## How to add color to the annotation selector?

+By default, the selection border color for the annotations will be blue.
+You can customize the annotations selection border color by setting the required color to the StrokeColor property.
+The following code illustrates the same:

+{% tabs %}
+{% highlight c# %}

+//Set the selection border color for the annotations pdfViewerControl.AnnotationSettings.Selector.StrokeColor = Color.Orange;

+{% endhighlight %}
+{% endtabs %}

+### Customize the annotation selector padding

+To set the margin between annotations and the selector, set the PdfViewerControl.AnnotationSettings.Selector.Padding API to desire value.
+The default value is 10.

+{% tabs %}
+{% highlight c# %}

+//Set the Annotations selector padding pdfViewerControl.AnnotationSettings.Selector.Padding = 15;

+{% endhighlight %}
+{% endtabs %}

+N>This property is applicable for rectangle, circle, freetext, ink, handwritten, and custom stamp annotations.
+It accepts values in the range -20 to 20.

 ## How to enable or disable the annotation selection?

 To enable or disable the annotation selection, set the `SfPdfViewer.AnnotationSettings.Constraints` API to `AnnotationConstraints.Selectable` or `~AnnotationConstraints.Selectable` respectively.
 Annotations will be selected by default, and when this API is set to `~AnnotationConstraints.Selectable`, annotation selection, moving, resizing, removing and attribute changes will be disabled.
 Only the tapped events of the annotations will be raised.
 The following code sample explains the same.